Gilgamech/website/Gillogisms.md

 1. If you don't have a functional judiciary, you can't have a market economy. - Lei
 1. If you don't put yourself first, then nobody will and you'll be last.
 Cruel people of all shapes, colors, and creeds say that our compassion for ourselves is harmful to them, because it  hinders their malicious plans for us.- 2023
 1. If you fight battles you can't win, then you just feed the other team. - League of Legends, 2010.
 (In response to 'You miss all the shots you don't take' - Wayne Gretsky)
+1. If you have to work a corporate job 100% in office this far into the 21st Century, then you're not an employee but an actor, and your role is to demonstrate how workers are able to collaborate and work alone in the space.
+This is why your accomplishments don't seem to matter and why you don't understand why they keep you around. - 2023
 1. If you want photons to take a more energetic path, you have to provide other particles, which have enough energy to interact with the photon.
 Or have it travel long enough to probabilstically interact with itself, like the photon turning into a particle-antiparticle pair, and the antiparticle being annihilated by a nearby particle.
 1. If you're bored, you're boring yourself. - 2010-ish
 1. If you're going to change the world, please change it for the better.
 1. If your corporate culture is so convoluted that it takes multiple hours of interviews to decide if someone is right for the job, then your hiring process is broken.
 If someone doesn't work out, in this State at least, you can let them go for no reason - so there isn't as much concern about a bad hire as in the EU or other places with more labor protection.
 1. IGnorEd VPN
 1. Illegal businesses still need to be profitable.
 And pay taxes, according to the IRS.
 These are counted as 'errors and omissions', as 'the USA is a Christian country'.- 2023
+1. I'll accompany you, not as a guard, but as a musical guest.
 1. In a sea of inequality, there is no peace; only calms between the storms. - 1994.
 See the storms as time to plan for the next calm, and the calms as time to act.
 (Machiavelli) No plan survives first contact - stormproof your plans with fallbacks and alternatives.
 1. In gesturing you're ingesting in jest.
 (Hooray for nonsense)
 1. India has Government Wheat through their FCI (Food Corp of India), similar to USA's Government Cheese.